The beginnings of the hypervisor and Xen

 What is the Xen Project hypervisor?

-The Xen Project community develops an open-source type-1 or bare-metal hypervisor, which makes it possible to run many instances of an operating system or indeed different operating systems in parallel on a single machine (or host).
+The Xen Project community develops an open-source type-1 or bare-metal hypervisor, which makes it possible to run many instances of an operating system or different operating systems in parallel on a single machine (or host).
 The project develops the only type-1 hypervisor that is available as open source.
 The hypervisor is used as the basis for a number of different commercial and open source applications, such as server virtualization, Infrastructure as a Service (IaaS), desktop virtualization, security applications, embedded and hardware appliances, and automotive.
 It enables users to increase server utilization, consolidate server farms, reduce complexity, and decrease total cost of ownership.

 Xen Project based products